 I have been asked similar questions many times, and have been unable to find any law or legal doctrine under which any individual municipal officer has a right superior to the public in general to inspect public records, unless there is a statutory or charter provision that gives the individual officer such a right.
 But even if there were such a statutory or charter provision, under the present state of the law in Tennessee, criminal records that are confidential under the TPRA would not be open to inspection by the municipal officer.

-Tennessee’s Public Records Act does not on its face protect from disclosure local law enforcement agency records pertaining to open criminal investigations.
+Tennessee’s Public Records Act does not on its face make local law enforcement agency records pertaining to open criminal investigations confidential.
 But under Appman v.
 Worthington, 746 S.W.2d 165 (Tenn.
-1987), Rule 16 of the Tennessee Rules of Criminal Procedure (T.R.Crim.P) controls access to the records of open criminal investigations.
+1987), The Tennessean v.
+Metropolitan Government of Nashville and Davidson County, 485 S.W.
+3d 857 (Tenn.
+2016), and Rule 16 of the Tennessee Rules of Criminal Procedure (T.R.Crim.P) controls access to the records of open criminal investigations.
 Rule 16 dictates what records are subject to discovery on the part of defendants in criminal cases, and Appman essentially made Rule 16 part of the TRPA with respect to what records are closed to the public under that law.
-Nothing in Appman suggests that a member of a municipal governing body stands in any better position with respect to Rule 16 than does any other citizen.
+Nothing in Appman or Tennessean suggests that a member of a municipal governing body stands in any better position with respect to Rule 16 than does any other citizen.